jonathb/spanish-olamundo/1_spanish.md

 pronoun- yo .., tú ., él/UD .., nosotros .., vosotros ., ellos/UDS
-hablar - hablé, hablaste, habló,   hablamos, hablasteis, hablaron comer  - comí,  comiste,  comió,    comimos,  comisteis, comieron partir - partí, partiste, partió,   abrimos,  abristeis, abrieron
+hablar - hablé, hablaste, habló,   hablamos, hablasteis, hablaron comer  - comí,  comiste,  comió,    comimos,  comisteis, comieron partir - partí, partiste, partió,   partimos,  partisteis, partieron

-- COMPLICATION: 3RD-PERSON PRETERITE SPELLS SAME AS 1ST-PERSON PRESENT, ..
+- COMPLICATION: -ar 3RD-PERSON PRETERITE SPELLS SAME AS 1ST-PERSON PRESENT, ..

 - SO STRONG "O" IN PRETERITE DISTINGUISHES FROM SOFT "O" IN PRESENT.

 - Also, context is used to distinguish.

+- YA COMPLICATION: ALL 1ST-PERSON PLURAL PRETERITE + PRESENT ARE SAME ..

+-- (except -er has comemos vs comimos but pronunciation is almost same)

+- Only context can distinguish: spelling and pronunciation same (almost for -er).

-## Imperfect tense: (ENG w AUX 'used-to' + infinitive):
+## Imperfect tense: (ENG equiv often AUX 'used-to' + infinitive):
--- I used to go speak/eat/leave
--- NB this rare EG of SPA not using an AUX where ENG does use one ..
--- .. because SPA doesn't have a "used-to" !?!
+-- most generally, SPA imperfect is just a generalized, indefinite past, often in narrative.
+-- can be used where ENG would use AUX like "I used to go speak/eat/leave" -- but exact equiv of ENG AUX "used-to" is SPA AUX "soler", MCU.
 -- NB -ar verb's *aba* is quite different from others' *ia*

 pronoun - yo .., tú ., él/UD ..,     nosotros ., vosotros ., ellos/UDS